-1. Billiards date back more than seven centuries.
-And as the sport has evolved, so has its balls.
-Initially crafted from wood, clay, or whatever was available, in the 19th century ivory became the ball material of choice.
+1. Billiards date back more than seven centuries. and as the sports has evolved, so has its balls.
+Initially crafted from wood, clay, or whatever was available, ivory became the ball material of choice in the 19th century.
 Each elephant tusk produced a maximum of eight balls, or one elephant per set.
-Decades of wholesale slaughter ensued until some wise visionary recognized that, just possibly, an animal with a 2-year gestation period couldn’t reproduce quickly enough to stock the growing number of pool halls in perpetuity.
+Decades of wholesale slaughter ensued until someone ran the numbers and realized that an animal with a 2-year gestation period couldn’t reproduce quickly enough to keep pool halls stocked.
 Also, there was a major surplus of umbrella stands.

 In the late 1800s, Brunswick—at the time known as Phelan and Collender—offered a $10,000 prize to whomever found a suitable ivory substitute.
-The first acceptable replacement was nitrocellulose, immediately recognizable to students of chemistry, film history, or explosives as…rather volatile.
+The first acceptable replacement was nitrocellulose, immediately recognizable to students of chemistry, film history, or explosives as insanely dangerous.
 Indeed, so volatile is nitrocellulose that after the new billiard balls were released, sporadic, unconfirmed reports came in of the balls exploding when struck.

-Nitrocellulose was more commonly and disatrously used in film stock for the better part of 50 years.
-Film could spontaneously combust, and did so: massive conflagrations happened in Ireland (1926; 48 deaths), Scotland (1929, 71 deaths), and the Cleveland Clinic (X-ray films ignited in 1929, causing 126 deaths).
+Nitrocellulose was more commonly and more disatrously used in film stock for the better part of 50 years.
+Nitro film could spontaneously combust, and did so: massive conflagrations happened in Ireland (1926; 48 deaths), Scotland (1929, 71 deaths), and the Cleveland Clinic (X-ray films ignited in 1929, causing 126 deaths).
 Also, have I mentioned that nitrocellulose film will continue burning even if submerged in water?
 And that it produces a poisonous gas while burning?
-It’s still used as a coating for playing cards, and as part of that odd semi-adhesive that holds together rows of staples.
+It’s still used as a coating for playing cards, and as a component of that odd semi-adhesive that holds together rows of staples.

 • • •